-• A Federally Qualified Health Center in Denver (FQHC) that used peer support had an ROI of \$2.28 for every \$1 spent.
-In a different program, Recovery Mentors provided individualized support for schizophrenia, depression, bipolar disorder: over 9 months, saw .89 vs. 1.53 hospitalizations, 10.08 vs. 19.08 days in hospital.
-Viii

-- An effort to reduce depression/anxiety disorders in India demonstrated a 30% decrease in prevalence, 36% decrease in suicide attempts, 4.43 fewer days no work/reduced work in previous 30 days; cost-effective & cost-savingix - A 2013 review of determined that the financial benefits of peer support exceed the costs, in some cases substantially.x - In a 2013 study, 28.7% of respondents were not employed or had transitional/sheltered employment before CPS training.
+- A study of Medicaid claims and enrollment data in New York City found that in the month of peer-staffed crisis respite use and the following 11 months, Medicaid expenditures averaged \$2,138 less per Medicaid-enrolled month.ix - A Federally Qualified Health Center in Denver (FQHC) that used peer support had an ROI of \$2.28 for every \$1 spent.x - An effort to reduce depression/anxiety disorders in India demonstrated a 30% decrease in prevalence, 36% decrease in suicide attempts, and 4.43 fewer days of no work/reduced work in the previous 30 days, which was both cost-effective & cost-savingxi - The Georgia Department of Behavioral Health & Developmental Disabilities found that consumers using certified peer specialists as a part of their treatment verses consumers who received typical services in day treatment cost the state \$997 per year on average verses an average cost of \$6,491 in day treatment, providing an average cost savings of \$5,494 per person per year.xii - Optum Pierce's Peer Bridger programs provided \$550,215 in savings due to their 79.2% reduction in hospital admissions year over year.xiii - A 2013 review of determined that the financial benefits of peer support exceed the costs, in some cases substantially.xiv - In a 2013 study, 28.7% of respondents were not employed or had transitional/sheltered employment before CPS training.
 As a result of their work as CPS, 60% of respondents transitioned off or reduced public assistance and reduced their use of mental health care services.
-Changes in the respondents' mental health service use are outlined below: xi
+Changes in the respondents' mental health service use are outlined below: xv